What is liability insurance, and why does it matter?

-If you don’t have liability coverage, the person you hit may come after your pocketbook to cover their expenses, which could total tens of thousands of dollars—or more.
-If you can’t pony up, your wages might be garnished, or your home equity could even be taken.
+If you don’t have liability coverage, the person you hit may come after your pocketbook to cover their expenses, which could total tens of thousands of dollars—if not more.
+If you can’t pony up, your wages might be garnished or your home equity could even be taken.
 As a general rule, the more property and assets you own, the more coverage you need.

 What is bodily injury liability?

 If someone else is injured in an accident that was your fault, your bodily injury liability coverage pays their medical expenses.
 Most states require drivers to carry between $15,000 and $25,000 in bodily injury liability coverage per person, $30,000 to $100,000 in bodily liability per accident, and $5,000 to $25,000 in property damage liability.

 If you hit someone else’s property with your vehicle—whether another vehicle, buildings, or landscaping—your property damage liability policy covers the repair costs.